 Because wicking yarn is always made of synthetic filament, it can only be found in synthetic textiles such as polyester and nylon.

-The Structure of the Knitting
+The Structure of the Knitting and Weaving

 This ensures that perspiration is drawn away from the skin and distributed evenly across a vast surface area of the outer fabric.
 After that, it will be capable of evaporating rapidly and effectively.